How to Write a Cover Letter in 2023 (Layout, Template and Examples)

 Your cover letter intro should include your name, official email, phone number, and perhaps LinkedIn profile.

 Note: Nowadays, recruiters are using LinkedIn to find potential employees for their organizations.
-Feel free to add your LinkedIn profile url if you would like.
+Feel free to add your LinkedIn profile URL if you would like.

 2. Create The Salutation | Cover Letter Introduction

-You can research a little bit about the employer and find out who they are.
-This way, the salutation won’t be awkward and there won’t be any mistakes.
+It’s always courteous to greet the hiring manager with an appropriate title.
+After all, they’re also human.
+You can research a little about the employer and discover who they are.
+This way, the salutation won’t be awkward, and there won’t be any mistakes.
 But if you can’t find out much about them, don’t worry.

 Use “Dear Sir/Madam.”
 This is the most appropriate salutation in case you have no clue who the recruiter or hiring manager is.